pedro-mendonca/Convert-PT-AO90/README.md

 1. Add this package to your folder.

-2. Include the main file in your project.
+2. Include the folder in your project.
 ```
 /**
  * Require Convert-PT-AO90.